tombrereton/VBA_part3/L1_Revision.md

 * Looping structures - two main types
     * `For ...
 Next` where you iterate for a predicted range of values.
-    * `Do ...
-While` where you iterate until a boolean condition is met
+    * `Do While ...
+Loop` where you iterate until a boolean condition is met

 ####Subroutines and functions